-This year, an estimated 84 million Americans will flock to tree lots across the country in search of the perfect Christmas tree.
+Millions of Americans will flock to tree lots across the country in search of the perfect Christmas tree.
 While finding just the right one may seem like the hard part – getting it home safely is where the real challenge begins.
 Just like moving furniture, appliances or other large objects, transporting a tree is no different.
 If not properly secured, a tree can cause vehicle damage such as scratched paint, torn door seals or distorted window frames.
 Even worse, it could fly off or out of the vehicle and become a danger to other drivers.
-In fact, a new survey from AAA found that 44% of Americans who plan to purchase a real Christmas tree this year will use unsafe methods when transporting it home – such as not using the roof rack or placing it in the bed of a pickup truck unsecured.

 Losing a Christmas tree on the drive home would no doubt put a damper on the holiday season.
 But, more importantly, a tree that comes loose from a vehicle could also cause an accident.
-Previous research from AAA found that road debris caused more than 200,000 crashes during a four-year period, resulting in approximately 39,000 injuries and 500 deaths.
-The roads can be treacherous enough during the holiday season with increased congestion and winter weather conditions without the addition of flying Christmas trees.
+The roads can be dangerous enough during the holiday season with increased congestion and winter weather conditions without the addition of flying Christmas trees.
 Luckily with a little preparation, the right tools and the right vehicle – transporting a Christmas tree is easy with these tips from AAA: